solkimicreb/react-stax/examples/docs/src/pages/routing/nested/content.md

 <div id="relative-demo"></div>

 Using relative links instead of absolute ones is usually a good practice.
 It makes refactoring easier when the project grows.

+> Relative paths don't make sense in case of the `route()` function, it always routes from the root level.